 - 10.1.
 The Society will not share data about Accredited Paralegals with any other organisation, other than where they have opted for SPA membership as indicated the application process.
 For information about how we use your personal data see our privacy policy at www.lawscot.org.uk. - 10.2.
 The Society will maintain a public register of Accredited Paralegals. - 10.3.
-The register of Accredited Paralegals will be made available on the Society's website and will be limited to names, practice area(s) (if recognised by the Society) and place of work. - 10.4.
+The register of Accredited Paralegals will be made available on the Society's website and will be limited to names, practice Area(s) and place of work. - 10.4.
 All Accredited Paralegals are obliged to keep their personal and employment details updated with the Society. - 10.5.
-Changing employer if an Accredited Paralegal changes employment during the practice year they must: - (a) notify the Society immediately upon commencing their new employment of the following information: - i. the name/contact details for the new firm - ii. the name of their new Supervising Solicitor - iii. the finish date at the previous firm - iv. the start date of the new employment - v. confirmation that they will continue to work within the practice area in which they are currently accredited if accredited in a specified area of law (1.12). - (b) ask their Supervising Solicitor to email accreditedparalegals@lawscot.org.uk to confirm their new position, that they are happy to undertake the role of Supervising Solicitor. - 10.6.
+Changing employer if an Accredited Paralegal changes employment during the practice year they must: - (a) notify the Society immediately upon commencing their new employment of the following information:

+- i. the name/contact details for the new firm - ii. the name of their new Supervising Solicitor - iii. the finish date at the previous firm - iv. the start date of the new employment - v. confirmation that they will continue to work within the practice area in which they are currently accredited. - (b) ask their Supervising Solicitor to email accreditedparalegals@lawscot.org.uk to confirm their new position, that they are happy to undertake the role of Supervising Solicitor. - 10.6.
 Upon receipt of this information the Accredited Paralegal's details will be updated.